LiskArchive/lips/proposals/lip-define_state_and_state_transition_of_token_module.md

 ## Motivation

-The token module is composed of a state store definition used to store tokens in the state.
+The Token module is composed of a state store definition used to store tokens in the state.
 To modify this store, we propose two commands: a token transfer command and a cross-chain token transfer command; as well as multiple functions to be used by other modules.

-Interactions between custom modules and the token module should only happen following the specified functions.
+Interactions between custom modules and the Token module should only happen following the specified functions.
-Interacting with the token store via those functions allows sidechain developers to create custom modules and custom behavior without needing to ensure and test that all rules of the token module are followed.
+Interacting with the token store via those functions allows sidechain developers to create custom modules and custom behavior without needing to ensure and test that all rules of the Token module are followed.

 With the proposed interoperability solution for the Lisk ecosystem, we anticipate that multiple chains will create and distribute custom tokens.
 Those tokens can be used for a wide variety of reasons which are the choice of the sidechain developer.